-To conduct this audit, auditors used a variety of methods, including examining School and ADE records to review 150 of 568 students over the three fiscal years audited.
+To conduct this audit, auditors used a variety of methods, including examining School and ADE records to review 149 of 800 students over the three fiscal years audited.
 Adjustments to ADM are based solely on those identified students that the auditors evaluated further and are not extrapolated to create findings for the entire student population.
 Auditors also reviewed state statutes and School policies and procedures, and interviewed School management and staff.
 Specifically:

 - Enrollment data Auditors reviewed student schedules, enrollment histories and attendance data to determine if the enrollment data reported to ADE was correct.
 Auditors compared the entry and exit dates to determine if an adjustment was necessary.
-Auditors also reviewed absences to ensure that they were reported correctly, and made adjustments if they were needed. - FTE calculations Auditors reviewed the bell schedules and student schedules to determine whether the School reported the correct full-time enrollment (FTE) data to ADE.
-Auditors calculated the FTE based on the classes and time a student was enrolled in the School, and compared the FTE to what was reported to ADE.
-When the FTE was incorrect, auditors made an adjustment. - Student files Auditors reviewed student files to ensure that they maintained required documentation such as birth certificates, immunization records, and supporting residency documentation.
+Auditors also reviewed absences to ensure that they were reported correctly, and made adjustments if they were needed. - Student Files Auditors reviewed student files to ensure that they maintained required documentation such as birth certificates, immunization records, and supporting residency documentation.
 Auditors identified files that did not contain all the documentation that was required to be kept in them by statute and ADE guidelines. - Instructional hours Auditors reviewed the bell schedules and calendars for the School for FY2019, FY2020 and FY2021.
 The total instructional hours offered for each grade met the minimum required by statute for each of the three fiscal years audited. - Distance Learning Plans Auditors reviewed the Distance Learning Plans (DLP) for FY2021 that were used to provide education to students.
 In addition, auditors reviewed the percentage of learning that was distance learning or in person to determine if this was reported correctly.
-No material findings were identified for this area. - SPED data Auditors determined whether an adjusted student had also been funded for a special education (SPED) category.
-No findings were identified for this area.
+No findings were identified for this area. - SPED Data Auditors determined whether an adjusted student had also been funded for a special education (SPED) category.
+No material findings were identified for this area.